Here’s a 4-day itinerary for an awesome visit to the City of Smiles!

 The super creepy basement

-The house is made of concrete, but the floors are made of wood.
-On the second floor are bedrooms, tables, old photographs, old bathrooms, and exhibitions of old style dresses.
-It will make you feel like living there in the old past!
+The house was made of concrete, but the floors were wooden.
+On the second floor, we saw the bedrooms, some tables, old photographs, old bathrooms, and exhibitions of old-style dresses.

 Old clothes and personal belongings